larikkai/PHoF/documentation/user_instructions.md

 ## Usertypes

 The upper type contains, in addition to its own rights, all the rights of the lower types.
-User can manage the app on admin page, admin bar is only visible if user type is admin or super user.
+User can manage the app on admin page, admin bar is only visible if user type is admin or above.

 ### Superuser